 No Permit Required

 Use Class Qualification

 Educational and occasional care Only if for home-based child care in accordance with a licence under the Child Care Act 2001

 Natural and Cultural Values Management

 Passive Recreation

 Residential Only if single dwelling or home-based business.

-Utilities Only if minor utilities
+Only if minor utilities

 Permitted

-Use Class Qualification
+Qualification

-Resource Development Only if for agricultural use
+Only if for agricultural use

-Visitor accommodation

-Discretionary

-Use Class Qualification
+Qualification

-Business and professional services Only a veterinary surgery.
+Only a veterinary surgery.

-Community meeting and entertainment Only if church, art and craft centre or public hall
+Only if church, art and craft centre or public hall

-Domestic animal breeding, boarding or training

-Educational and occasional care Except if No Permit Required.
+Except if No Permit Required.

 Only if day respite facility.

-Emergency services

-General retail and hire Only if roadside stall.
+Only if roadside stall.

-Resource Development Except if permitted.
+Except if permitted.

-Resource Processing

-Sports and recreation

-Tourist Operation

-Utilities Except if No Permit Required.
+Except if No Permit Required.

-Prohibited •
+Prohibited

-Use Class Qualification All other uses
+Qualification

-Use Standards 13.3
+13.3.1 Non-Residential Use

-13.3.1 Non-Residential Use Objective: To ensure that non-residential use does not u nreasonably impact residential amenity.
-Acceptable Solutions Performance Criteria A1 P1 Hours of operation must be within: Hours of operation must not have an (a) 8.00 am to 6.00 pm Mondays to Fridays inclusive; unreasonable impact upon the residential amenity through commercial vehicle movements, noise or other emissions that are (b) 9.00 am to 12.00 noon Saturdays; unreasonable in their timing, duration or extent. (c) nil Sundays and Public Holidays; except for office and administrative tasks or visitor accommodation.
-A2 P2 Noise emissions measured at the boundary of the site must not exceed the following: Noise emissions measured at the boundary of the site must not cause environmental harm. (a) 55 dB(A) (LAeq) between the hours of 8.0 am to 6.00 pm; 00 (b) 5dB(A) above the background (LA90) level or 40dB(A) (LAeq), whichever is the lower between the hours of 6.00 pm to 8.00 and er, (c) 65dB(A) (LAmax) at any time.
-A3 P3 External lighting must comply with all of the following: External lighting must not adversely affect existing or future residential amenity, having (a) be turned off between 6:00 pm and 8:00 am, except for security lighting; (a) level of illumination and duration of (b) security lighting must be baffled to ensur they do not cause emission of light into adjoining private land. re lighting; (b) distance to habitable rooms in an adjacent dwelling.
-A4 P4 Commercial vehicle movements, (including loading and unloading and garbage removal) to r from a site must be limited to 20 vehicle movements per day and be within the hours of must not result in unreasonable adverse impact upon residential amenity having regard to all of the following:
+Objective: To ensure that non-residential use does not unreasonably impact residential amenity.
+A1 P1 Hours of operation must be within: Hours of operation must not have an (a) 8.00 am to 6.00 pm Mondays to Fridays inclusive; unreasonable impact upon the residential amenity through commercial vehicle movements, noise or other emissions that are (b) 9.00 am to 12.00 noon Saturdays; unreasonable in their timing, duration or (c) nil Sundays and Public Holidays; extent. except for office and administrative tasks or visitor accommodation.

+Noise emissions measured at the boundary of the site must not exceed the following:

+- (a) 55 dB(A) (LAeq) between the hours of 8.00 am to 6.00 pm; - (b) 5dB(A) above the background (LA90) level or 40dB(A) (LAeq), whichever is the lower, between the hours of 6.00 pm to 8.00 am; - (c) 65dB(A) (LAmax) at any time.

+External lighting must comply with all of the following:

+- (a) be turned off between 6:00 pm and 8:00 am, except for security lighting; - (b) security lighting must be baffled to ensure they do not cause emission of light into adjoining private land.

+Commercial vehicle movements, (including loading and unloading and garbage removal) to or from a site must be limited to 20 vehicle movements per day and be within the hours of:

-(a) 7.00 am to 5.00 pm Mondays to Fridays inclusive;
+- (a) 7.00 am to 5.00 pm Mondays to Fridays inclusive:

-(a) the time and duration of commercial
+- (b) 9.00 am to 12 noon Saturdays;

+- (c) nil on Sundays and Public Holidays.